bloominstituteoftechnology/Mongo-Friends/patrick/README.md

 Download MongoDB.  https://www.mongodb.com/download-center - DONE √
-Create a new folder and run `npm init` to create your `package.json` file. - DONE √ Install npm packages: `npm i --save express body-parser cors mongoose` Start your MongoDB server by running `mongod` from the command line.
+Create a new folder and run `npm init` to create your `package.json` file. - DONE √ Install npm packages: `npm i --save express body-parser cors mongoose` - DONE √ Start your MongoDB server by running `mongod` from the command line. - OKAY √
+  - not working
+  - USING: `mongod --dbpath data` ?????
 Implement the following routes but have them utilize a database to achieve data persistence.
 * [POST] `/users` This route should save a new user to the server.
 * [GET] `/users` This route will return an array of all users.